jasp-nerd/marktplaats-monitor/README.md

-# Marktplaats TV Monitor
+# Marktplaats Item Monitor

-A Python script that monitors Marktplaats for new TV listings and sends Discord notifications with optional AI-powered deal analysis.
+A Python script that monitors Marktplaats for new item listings of any type and sends Discord notifications with optional AI-powered deal analysis.

 ## Features

-- Real-time monitoring of Marktplaats TV listings
+- Real-time monitoring of Marktplaats item listings for any search query
 - Discord webhook notifications
 - AI deal analysis with Google Gemini (optional)
 - Duplicate detection to avoid spam
-- Configurable price and keyword filtering
+- Configurable monitoring for any item category

 ## Setup